david-w/david-w.github.io/Future_Posts/rvm.md

 I won't go over installation here.
 The [RVM](https://rvm.io/rvm/install) site has detailed installation instructions.

-RVM Commands - Obviously not a comprehensive list.
+RVM Commands - Not a comprehensive list.
 Just some commands I use frequently.

 `rvm list known`  -  Shows all versions of Ruby available for installation.